AndrewPrifer/react-three-editable/README.md

 #### Props

-`state`: A previously exported state.
+`state`: a previously exported state.

 `allowImplicitInstancing`: allows implicit instancing of editable objects through reusing `uniqueName`s.
 These objects will share all editable properties.
 It is discouraged since you'll miss out on warnings if you accidentally reuse a `uniqueName`, and will be superseded by prefabs in the future.